 We are proud to have New Zealand’s leading dance podiatrist on our team.
 Georgina is renowned for her skill, knowledge and personal achievements in this field.
 Georgina offers genre-specific assessments, treatment plans, technique optimisation, and ACC injury management plans for dancers of all ages and stages.
 Education is also a key part of care - because knowing what to look out for and the right approach to training and technique is crucial in helping prevent a small discomfort from turning into a full-blown injury.

 Georgina works not only with dancers, but is also a sought-after educator and supporter for dance parents and teachers.

 Georgina leads Merivale Podiatry’s Dance Podiatry division, while also actively supporting dancers locally, nationally, and internationally in her own dance health consultancy business Barrina.
 In this role she offers technique mentoring, pre pointe assessments and custom pointe shoe fittings.

 If you are unable to attend our clinic in Merivale, Christchurch, we also offer a video telehealth alternative.
 Depending on your needs, your follow up consultations will continue over video conferencing or will be scheduled in-person.

 What should I bring to my dance consultation?

-Please come dressed in your dance gear if possible (or shorts and t-shirt) and wear convertible tights.
-You’ll need to bring your dance shoes and accessories, including ouch pouches and toe spacers.
-If you can bring a video of you dancing, please do, especially if you have footage of the move that is causing you pain.
+Please come dressed in your dance gear – including convertible tights – if possible, or shorts and t-shirt.
+You’ll need to bring your dance shoes and accessories, including ouch pouches, toe spacers, and other in-shoe items.
+If you can bring a video of your dancing, please do so, especially if you have footage of the move that is causing you pain.